sampart/WhiteOctoberPagerfantaBundle/README.md

 Customize buttons labels
 ------------------------

-You can costomize label with some HTML code if needed.
+You can customize label with some HTML code if needed.

 In config.yml